emqx/emqx-docs/en_US/rule/rule-example.md

 > {"host":"serverA","location":"roomA","internal":25,"external":37}
 ```

-Then inspect the InfluxDB table, verify a new record has been
+Then inspect the InfluxDB table, and verify a new record has been
 inserted:

 ```bash